 Work on a new stage began immediately after the close of the Muny’s 2018 season as a part of the Second Century Campaign, which aims to improve the Muny experience for the actors, musicians and technicians who make the magic possible.

-Director of Operations Sean Smith described this the renovation as “recreating what we had before but with better infrastructure.”
+Director of Operations Sean Smith described the renovation as “recreating what we had before but with better infrastructure.”

 Improvements of this scale required tearing down the original stage and building it back up with new features, including the addition of five lifts, two of which are trap door lifts.
 Smith said those will be especially helpful in situations like the melting of the Wicked Witch in “The Wizard of Oz,” which the Muny last did in 2016.